- About CAA

 - Membership of CAA

-We are calling for an end to the fear caused to Parents because of asbestos in school buildings.
+We are calling for an end to the fear caused to parents, teachers and school staff because of asbestos in school buildings.
 The issue of whether asbestos should be removed or is safer left in situ appears to be dealt with differently depending on who occupies the building: Leaving it in place doesn’t seem to be an option and cost does not seem to be a problem if asbestos is found in Westminster, Buckingham Palace or Bute House, but when it comes to our schools it is deemed to be safe left where it is or too costly to remove.

 Asbestos causes lung cancer and mesothelioma.
 The dose level required to contract mesothelioma is extremely small.
 Potential exposure to asbestos in schools is more likely because of the nature of schools.
 A National Audit Office report found asbestos was a “potentially dangerous issue” in most schools, and warned it could be disturbed by “unruly” pupils or teachers attaching work to walls.